 If an investor is going to take the risk of allocating money to a commercial real estate investment, certainly one of the major questions on their mind is how much of a return they stand to earn on their investment.
 There are many ways to measure this, but one of the most common, and widely accepted is known as Internal Rate of Return – IRR for short.

 In this article, we are going to discuss IRR.
-We will describe what it is, how it is calculated, why it is important in commercial real estate, and the different varieties – one of which is known as “levered IRR.”
+We will describe what it is, how it is calculated, why it is important in commercial real estate investing, and the different varieties – one of which is known as “levered IRR.”
 By the end, readers will be able to calculate this important metric as part of their pre-investment due diligence process.

+Internal Rate of Return is a financial metric used in both a commercial real estate (CRE) and non-real estate context, and there are two ways to think about it.
 IRR can be used to analyze investments where leverage, or debt, is used to purchase the property.
 When there is no debt involved in the transaction (an equity only deal), then we typically refer to the IRR as “unlevered”.
 When leverage is involved, we call the IRR metric “levered IRR”, but it is used in the same manner as unlevered IRR to analyze the investment.

-IRR (unlevered) and levered IRR are calculated the same way, as we will see below.
+Unlevered IRR and levered IRR are calculated the same way, as we will see below.
 The only difference is that the use of debt amplifies the return that the investor sees.
 So, a positive return will generally be higher when leverage is used, and a negative return will be lower.
-This concept will become clear when we present an example below, and it is critical that investors understand how leverage magnifies returns – both positively and negatively.
+This concept will become clear when we present an example below, and it is critical that investors understand how leverage magnifies investment returns – both positively and negatively.

 How Is Levered IRR Calculated?

-But, to solve for IRR, it is first necessary to create a financial proforma, which projects future cash flows over a planned holding period.
+But, to solve for levered IRR, it is first necessary to create a financial proforma, which projects annual cash flows over a planned holding period.
 While every deal is different, proformas typically follow the same structure and they require the input of key information like the amount of the initial investment, the cost of capital, the property’s income, operations expenses, and debt service.
 Once all of these are accounted for, the end result is an amount of money that is available to be distributed to investors at the end of each year.
 It is this number that is combined with the initial investment to calculate IRR.

 To illustrate the point above, consider an example.
 To make it very easy, consider the following scenario.